hauke96/simple-task-manager/doc/README.md

 Here you'll find some documentation about the simple task manager.
 This is ordered into few categories:

 ### [api](api/README.md)
-* General information about the API
+* link to general information about the API
-* API methods
+* (re)generating swagger UI
 * versions

 ### [architecture](architecture/README.md)